 Now, let's return back to the car.
 Since I have hiked up on top of Mt.
 Helgafell so many times, then I have hiked on both sides of the mountain.
-Hiking up on the west side is the same and I would advice you to take that path, even though it is not according to the old tradition.
+Hiking up on the west side is pretty much the same and I would advise you to take that path, even though it is not according to the old tradition.

 It is only for my love of the Icelandic Sagas that I hike up from Guðrún's grave, but hiking up on the west side does not disturb the farmers at Helgafell, as then you don't have to pass their farm.
 I have also heard that the path from Guðrún's grave has been closed off now.

-They have to maintain the trails, the parking lot and WC-facilities and also plan to have an employee supervising Helgafell, as an estimated 300 visitors visit Helgafell every day in summer time.
+They have to maintain the trails, the parking lot and WC-facilities and also plan to have an employee supervising Helgafell, as an estimated 300 visitors visit Helgafell every day in the summertime.

-The farmer are constantly adding sand to the trails, picking up trash which has been left behind! - and maintaining this very historical spot.
+The farmer is constantly adding sand to the trails, picking up trash that has been left behind! - and maintaining this very historical spot.
 I support them in charging visitors this small maintenance fee and feel badly knowing that visitors were even barging into their home to use their WC!
 It is not easy to have a farm on such a historical site.

-On Hvítbjarnarey island (Polar bear island) in nearby Breiðafjörður there is a boulder in a rift in the rocks.
-It is of different material than the other rocks on the island and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I often refer to in my blogs:
+On Hvítbjarnarey island (Polar bear island) in nearby Breiðafjörður, there is a boulder in a rift in the rocks.
+It is of a different material than the other rocks on the island and the origin of this particular boulder is explained in Þjóðsögur Jóns Árnasonar - the Folklore of Jón Árnason, which I often refer to in my travel-blogs:

-"Several stories exist of the giantess, who lived in Helgafellssveit region or in the mountains around there, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
+"Several stories exist of the giantess, who lived in Helgafellssveit region or in the mountains around here, first at Helgafell, but as a church was erected at Helgafell, the giantess moved to Mt.
 Kerlingarfjall.
-Following are three of these stories of the giantess.
+The following are three of these stories of the giantess.

 Hvítabjarnareyja island (Polar bear island) is one of the islands above Stykkishólmur in Breiðafjörður.
 It was named after a polar bear, which came ashore on the island and lay to rest on a stall on the southern part of the island, which is surrounded by tall cliffs.